CptWesley/AssertNet/README.md

 ### Usage
 Grab one of the available version mentioned in the __Downloads__ section above.
-Add the following line to the test files where you intend to use _AssertNET_ depending on your version:
+Add the following line to the test files where you intend to use _AssertNet_ depending on your version:
 For xUnit:
 ```cs
 using static AssertNet.Xunit.Assertions;